 - (i) Bottle-fed infants are fed while being held or sitting up. - (ii) Infants are fed "on demand" to the extent possible (at least every 4 hours and usually not more than hourly). - (iii) Breastfeeding is supported by providing a place for nursing mothers to feed their babies.
 Expressed breast milk may be brought from home if frozen or kept cold during transit.
 Fresh breast milk must be used within 48 hours.
 Previously frozen (thawed) breast milk must be used within 24 hours.
 Bottles must be clearly labeled with the child's name and the date the milk was expressed.
-Frozen breast milk must be dated and may be kept in the freezer for up to 3 months. - (iv) Formula must be brought to the premises in a factory-sealed container in a ready-to-feed-strength powder or concentrate.
+Frozen breast milk must be dated and may be kept in the freezer for up to 3 months. - (iv) Formula must be brought to the premises in a factory-sealed container in a ready- to-feed-strength powder or concentrate.
 Formula will be diluted at the school according to the instructions provided by the manufacturer or from the child's health provider, using water from a source approved by the local health department.
-Formula brought from home must be labeled with the child's name. - (v) Solid foods will only be introduced after a consultation with the child's family.
+Formula brought from home must be labeled with the child's name. - (v) Solid foods will only be introduced after a consultation with the child's family. - (vi).
+Staff must discard any unfinished and unrefrigerated formula or breast milk after two hours.

-D. Toddler Feedings.
+D. Toddler Feedings